KiranH1007/rapidresponseai/README.md

 ## ✨ Application Goal and User Experience (UX)

-The primary goal is to provide a reliable, step-by-step assessment for first responders or bystanders in a high-stress situation.
+The primary goal is to provide a reliable, step-by-step assessment for first responders or bystanders in high-stress emergency situations.
+Rapid Response AI bridges the critical gap between incident occurrence and professional response, delivering structured, actionable intelligence that can save lives.

 ### User Flow: Simple and Intuitive